Santander current accounts for May 2025

 Santander offers the best of both worlds to its customers.
 It’s a big, established high street bank but it also offers a wide range of rewarding current accounts and regularly entices new customers with generous switching bonuses.

-Whether you’re looking for cashback on your bills or for a premium account that offers dedicated 24/7 customer service, you’re likely to find something that suits you.
+Whether you’re looking for cashback on your bills or for a premium account with your personal private banking contact, you’re likely to find something that suits you.

 To make comparing even easier we came up with the Finder Score.
 Fees, features and customer service across 20+ of the most popular banks are all weighted and scaled to produce a score out of 10.
 The higher the score the better the account – simple.